mattdesl/standardize/README.md

   }
 ```

-You can specify `standard --snazzy` if you would rather install and use [snazzy](http://npmjs.com/package/snazzy) in your module, for pretty-printing errors.
+You can specify `standard --snazzy` if you would rather install and use [snazzy](http://npmjs.com/package/snazzy) in your module, for better error reporting.

 ## Usage